arktekk/rest-workshop/exercises/exercise-4/README.md

 ------------
 You may choose either XML or JSON as your base type.

-The following attributes MUST be modeled in your format
+The following fields MUST be modeled in your format:

+"published":
-"published" -> The published date of the ad
+	The published date of the ad

+"created":
-"created" -> The created date of the ad
+	The created date of the ad

+"title":
-"title" -> The title of the ad
+	The title of the ad

+"body":
-"body" -> the body of the ad.
+	The body of the ad.

+"creator":
-"creator" -> a representation of the creator of the ad.
+	A representation of the creator of the ad.
 	This may be a person or an organization.

+"images":
-"images" -> a list of attached images.
+	A list of attached images.

 There are also other types of fields in an ad:

+"subtitle":
-"subtitle" -> A subtitle, optional.
+	A subtitle, optional.

+"lead":
-"lead" -> Lead text, optional.
+	Lead text, optional.

 More fields MAY appear at a different date.
 You must choose a strategy for modeling optional fields.